* Special Notice *

 (click here to see a small map)

-Spring of 2004 the Green Tram # 4 went from Central Station to the castle.
-Or it's a nice leisurely stroll.
+South/West of Osvaldo's shop (we took the Green Tram # 4 went from Central Station to the castle.
+Or it's a nice

 Tickets for buses & trams can be purchased at many newspaper kiosks, tobacco shop/bars and the